-Employees can use encryption software supplied to them by the Information Systems Department for purposes of safeguarding sensitive or confidential business information.
+Employees can use encryption software supplied to them by the Information Systems Technology Department for purposes of safeguarding sensitive or confidential business information.
+If an employee uses an encryption software or service provided to them by a Vendor, the employee is responsible for notifying the Information Technology Department prior to use.
 Employees who use encryption on files stored on a City computer must provide their supervisor with a sealed hard copy record (to be retained in a secure location) of all the passwords and/or encryption keys necessary to access the files.